 The Himalayan ranger is much colder than you think.
 So you will need multi-layer clothing for climbing Mount Everest as the temperature changes dramatically.
 Carry a light-weight down jacket all the time, wear water-resistant gloves, and good pairs of down mittens higher up.
 Wear a heavy down suit from camp 2 to the summit.
 Down Suits from both North face and Mountain hardware, hood with oxygen masks covering your face, and plenty of socks are essentials.

 Use a face mask for protection against Khumbu-cough.
 Use your mask from Gorak Shep.
 It will help you protect from any disease spreading in the colder area.

 A harness is a set of straps and fittings that climbers use while summiting to ascend or descend.
 Tie your harness about half a meter of line with carabine for the fixed ropes

-It is a tool used by a mountaineer in both ascends and descends of routes with frozen ice walls.
-You need axe on your pack the most while ascending up the mountain
+It is a tool used by a mountaineer in both ascends and descends of routes with ice walls.
+You need an ax on your pack the most while ascending the mountain

 Tents and Sleeping Bags